 5 GRASS: Geographic Resources Analysis Support System

-There’s a wide range of tools like importing, conversion, filtering, decompositions, inSAR processing and calibration.
+There’s a wide range of tools like radar decompositions, inSAR processing and calibration.
 Another neat part of this software is the graph processing framework where users can automate workflow.
 This functionality is similar to ArcGIS model builder and easy to set up.

 Overall, PolSARPro is a very sophisticated piece of open source remote sensing software.
 You need to take a look at PolSARPro if you’re working with full or dual polarization SAR data.

 There’s a hydrology theme that surrounds Whitebox GAT.
 This is because it actually replaced Terrain Analysis System (TAS) – an Esri tool for hydro-geomorphic applications.

 Where it shines is LIDAR!
 It’s like the swiss-army knife of LiDAR data with even a tool that can convert it to shape file.
 Although the cartographic tools are bare, overall Whitebox GAT has a solid 410 tools for all your GIS needs.